twhl-community/halflife-unified-sdk/docs/features/hud-project-info.md

 * If the client is a (pre-)alpha build an additional line will read: `WIP build not suited for use (testing only)`
 * If the client and server commit hashes do not match an additional line will read: `Warning: Client and server builds do not match`

+## Console commands

+### sv_projectinfo_print and cl_projectinfo_print

+Prints the project information for the server or client side, respectively.

+### cl_projectinfo_print_all

+Prints the project information for the server and client side.

+Only available on the client side.